 Build permission for shared datasets

-- To export the underlying data.
+- Export underlying Power BI data.

-You give Build permission for a dataset in a few different ways:
+Users get Build permission for a dataset in a few different ways:

-Remove Build permission for a dataset
+Remove Build permission

 Remove Build permission for a dataset in an app